-Here there are several places where the tangent line is parallel to the secant line; there could be several on one side, or several on both sides.
+Here there are several places (5 to be exact) where the tangent line is parallel to the secant line; there could be several on one side, or several on both sides.
 But this is not a problem; this does not contradict the MVT, which say there is at least one.

 Yet another way to show the MVT is this.
 Near the left end of the first graph above the slope of the tangent to the graph (the derivative) is larger than the slope of the secant line; near the right end the slope of the tangent is less than the slope of the secant.
 So somewhere in between, by the Intermediate Value Theorem, the slope of the tangent must equal the slope of the secant.
 (For the purists out there, this is from Darboux’s theorem, and actually requires a slightly stronger hypothesis, namely that the one-sided derivatives at a and b exist.)